Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/lustre.md

 !!! hint "Avoid accessing metadata information"

-    Queering metadata information such as file and directory attributes is a resource intensive task in Lustre filesystems.
+    Querying metadata information such as file and directory attributes is a resource intensive task in Lustre filesystems.
 When these tasks are performed frequently or over large directories, it can degrade the filesystem's performance and thus affect all users.